Skip to main content

-Beta Notice: The Parallel Chat API is in beta.
-We provide a rate limit of 30 requests per minute for the Chat API out of the box.
+Beta Notice: Parallel Chat is in beta.
+We provide a rate limit of 300 requests per minute for the Chat API out of the box.
 Contact us for production capacity.

 Getting Started with the OpenAI SDK